-- Biochemistry: Regular blood sampling for U&E may be difficult but remains essential at least once a day more often if there are significant fluid losses or if clinical course is not as expected - The rate at which Na+ falls is as important as the actual plasma level.
-A Na+ that falls quickly may be accompanied by rapid fluid shifts with major clinical consequences. - Consider using an indwelling heparinised cannula to facilitate repeat U&Es. - Do not take sample from the same limb as the IV infusion. - Capillary samples are adequate if venous sampling is not practical. - Urine osmolarity/Na: Very useful in hyponatraemia.
-Compare to plasma osmolarity and consult a chemical pathologist in interpreting results.
+- Biochemistry: Rogular blood sampling for U&E may be difficult but remains essential. - At least once a day but more often if there are significant fluid losses or if clinical course is not as expected. - The rate at which Na+ falls is as important as the actual plasma level.
+A Na+ that falls quickly may be accompanied by rapid fluid shifts with major clinical consequences. - Consider using an indwelling heparinised cannula to facilitate repeat U&Es. - Do not take sample from the same limb as the IV infusion. - Capillary samples are adequate if venous sampling is not practical. - Urine osmolarity/Na: Very useful in hyponatraemic.
+Compare to plasma osmolarity (measure or calculate:= 2Na + 2K + glucose + urea)